N0S-Party/Staccato65/README.md

 # Staccato65
-My first attempt at making a keyboard PCB.
-A 65% board with OLED and rotary encoder support
+A 65% board with OLED and rotary encoder support, and a 3D printed case.

 **Specs:**
+* 3D printed case (top mounted)
 * rotary encoder support
 * OLED screen
 * ATMega32u4 as microcontroller